fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 published: true
 tags: retropie, development, gaming
 ---
-## NES Classic Editions Vs. RetroPie
+## NES Classic Edition Vs. RetroPie
 <img src="https://res.cloudinary.com/fergd/image/upload/v1483218569/retro-vs.jpg" style="max-width: 100%;" alt="Logos of NES and retropie" >

 Like many of my fellow humans, I was excited when I heard Nintendo were putting out a purpose-built NES pre-packed with 30 games.
 The price was right, too.
 However, Nintendo only released a small amount to market, making the chances of getting one slim-to-none.
 Even worse, the scalpers were turning around and selling the things for insane amounts of money.
 I don’t have time or patience for that shit, so I decided to take matters into my own hands.